 - work with a large geospatial database;

-- integrate powerful visualization and computational tools (such as GeoAnalytics) to help provide a solution;
+- explore how visualization and computational tools (such as GeoAnalytics) could help provide a solution;

 - synchronously and asynchronously collaborate with peers to provide feedback and listen to critiques; and